karasb1/karasb1/README.md

 ## Hi there 👋

+Welcome to my GitHub repository!
+I’m currently learning.
+**C++** and **C#** and using this space to document my progress.
+Here, you'll find code snippets, small projects, and exercises that demonstrate my understanding of key programming concepts such as algorithms, data structures, object-oriented programming (OOP), and more.
+This repository is a work in progress as I explore both languages, and I plan to add more as I continue learning.
+Feel free to explore my projects, suggest improvements, or contribute to this journey!
 <!--
 **karasb1/karasb1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.